Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: Examples of NNs for GPSP

-Substituting into Algorithm~\ref{alg:online} results in an online algorithm that maps onto a single-layer NN, Figure \ref{fig:nns} (far left).
-Each output neuron has three compartments --- two dendritic compartments and one somatic compartment.
-The NN includes direct lateral connections between the principal neurons, which is in contrast to the cortical microcircuit where lateral communication between pyramidal neurons is mediating by local interneurons.
-By varying the starting CCA objective to include output whitening, which is thought to be useful from an efficient coding perspective, we derived an online algorithm that performs CCA with output whitening faithfully maps onto the wiring diagram of a cortical microcircuit consisting of both pyramidal neurons and interneurons and mimics calcium plateau potential driven plasticity in the cortical microcircuit \cite{magee2020synaptic}.
-In \citep{golkar2020simple,golkar2020biologically}, we also derive an online algorithm for CCA when interpreted as a \textit{supervised} learning task, where $\x_t$ is a feature vector and $\y_t$ is a supervisory signal.
+The NN for CCA includes direct lateral connections between the pyramidal cells; however, in cortical circuits, lateral communication is typically mediated by local interneurons.
+By modifying the starting CCA objective to include an output whitening constraint, we can derive an algorithm that faithfully maps onto the wiring diagram of a cortical microcircuit consisting of both pyramidal neurons and interneurons \citep{lipshutz2021biologically}.

+Finally, the output of the neurons in this circuit is symmetric in the integrated currents $\a_t$ and $\b_t$; however, experimental evidence suggests that the feedforward proximal inputs and feedback distal inputs are integrated asymmetrically by the pyramidal neuron \citep{turner1991site,stuart1994active,schiller1997calcium,larkum1999new,golding2002dendritic,sjostrom2006cooperative,bittner2015}, which is in contrast to our model that treats the inputs symmetrically.
+In \citep{golkar2020simple,golkar2020biologically}, we derived an online algorithm for CCA when interpreted as a \textit{supervised} learning task, where the feedforward inputs are feature vectors and the feedback inputs are supervisory signals.
+In this case, the output of the circuit is exclusively driven by the feedforward inputs.